lvclark/polyRAD/README.md

 A separate tutorial is available for the [variant calling pipeline](https://github.com/lvclark/polyRAD/blob/main/vignettes/isolocus_sorting.md).

+A video tutorial from January 2021 is available on [YouTube](https://www.youtube.com/watch?v=vjwFBspNpRc).

 ## Citation

 If you use polyRAD, please cite this manuscript: